Margin of Safety – Chapter 20 – The Intelligent Investor Book Review

 Almost anyone, with a little knowledge and hard work, can analyze the past.
 Mr. Graham demonstrates the importance of this exercise throughout The Intelligent Investor.
 However, even the best analysts are unable to consistently and accurately forecast the future.

 The function of having a margin of safety is to make accurate forecasts of the future unnecessary.
-In other words, having a margin of safety allows for inaccurate forecasts.
+In other words, having a safety buffer allows for inaccurate forecasts.
 It gives you leeway for conditions that are less than optimum because that is usually what happens.

 There is risk in paying too high a price for a good quality investment.
 However, Graham noted that investors suffer more often from buying low quality investments during times of economic stability and growth.

 Investors draw incorrect conclusions about the earnings and viability of a company because of a few good years.
-A true margin of safety requires making sufficient allowances for economic cycles and the possibility the company is not on a permanent upswing.
+A true safety buffer requires making sufficient allowances for economic cycles and the possibility the company is not on a permanent upswing.

 In addition, Graham recognized a similar folly with buying growth stocks.
 Investors seem to project future earnings of growth companies at rates far above average and place a high multiple (premium price) on these stocks.
 This leaves little room for error or changes of conditions.
 Growth stocks should only be bought when the price provides a margin of safety based on conservative projections.

 Almost any investment has a price point at which the margin of safety is sufficient for purchase.
 However, these investments are usually unpopular and out of favor with market.
-The key is to require a margin of safety that is large enough to prevail against adverse conditions.
+The key is to require a safety buffer that is large enough to prevail against adverse conditions.

-Diversification is a key companion of margin of safety.
-We have been examining margin of safety as it pertains to individual investments.
-Diversification is the margin of safety for your entire portfolio.
+Diversification is a key companion of safety.
+Diversification is the margin of safety for your portfolio as a whole.

 First, we have put the odds heavily in our favor by requiring a margin of safety on each individual investment.
 However, regardless of how well we have done, some will fail to live up to our expectations.
-Margin of safety improves our probability, but some investments will still be losses.
+Having a safety buffer improves our probability, but some investments will still be losses.

 The idea of diversification is that the combined gains will be much higher than the losses.
-The more opportunities we find that meet our margin of safety requirement, the greater the probability that the portfolio will have above average gains.
-Therefore diversification is an important part of intelligent investing with a margin of safety!
+The more opportunities we find that meet our safety requirement, the greater the probability that the portfolio will have above average gains.
+Therefore diversification is an important part of intelligent investing.

 Your passion has probably increased to learn more from the father of value investing.
 I highly recommend owning a copy of The Intelligent Investor.
 I encourage you to highlight and underline as you read.
 There is so much wisdom and practical application — my collectors edition is well marked!